8K Video Enhancer

 If you prefer to go directly to the Topaz Video Enhance AI page without reading this blog post click here Topaz Video Enhance AI.
 Apply our Topaz Labs Coupon Code coolwildlife15 to receive an automatic 15% discount on all products.

-I only intended to do a three part review on the Topaz Suite of products that I use in my Wildlife Photography editing workflow.
+I only intended to do a four part review on the Topaz Suite of products that I use in my Wildlife Photography editing workflow.
 In part one I reviewed Topaz Denoise AI v2.0 which as the name implies is used for minimizing noise created by high ISO settings.
 The second review was for Topaz Sharpen AI which demonstrated not only sharpening but how slightly out of focus images could be brought back in to focus and done selectively to only the parts of the image you wish to have sharpened.
 Part three reviewed Topaz Gigapixel AI used for upscaling images up to 600% while perfectly preserving image quality.
+And finally part four reviewed Topaz JPEG to RAW AI for converting JPEG images to a RAW DNG format for editing in Camera RAW.

 “THE OMG GAME CHANGING MOMENT”